City-of-Helsinki/openshift-wordpress-helsinkibase/README.md

 ### WordPress

+WordPress is installed using `wp core download`.
+If `WORDPRESS_VERSION` build arg or environment variable is available, it will be used to download specified WordPress version.
+Otherwise the latest version is downloaded. `fi` and `sv_SE` locales are downloaded automatically for the WordPress core.

 WordPress setup is handled in `wp-config.php`, which loads the default configuration from `/config/default.php`.

 Should you require per project configuration, create a `config/custom.php` file containing the necessary constant definitions.